eejlny/GFADES/README.md

 **vivado -mode batch -source project_1.tcl**

 after completion all results are available under the new project name directory.
+Also, you can open and work with the projects using the GUI for Vitis HLS and VIVADO located at:

+VITIS HLS: ..../workspace/gnn-rfsoc-mt-all-2022/hls/gnn

+VIVADO: ..../workspace/<project_name/